-- Provide funding to at least 180 non-profit arts organizations that offer in-school and after-school programs for young people that enhance and enrich the school curricula. - Fund at least 30 artist residencies in grades K-12 each year. - Select performers each year for the Tour Directory with experience and interest in working with schools and children. - o Award Teacher Incentive Grants for projects that use the arts to teach other subjects of the curriculum.
+- Provide funding to at least 180 non-profit arts organizations that offer in-school and after-school programs for young people that enhance and enrich the school curricula. - o Fund at least 30 artist residencies in grades K-12 each year. - Select performers each year for the Tour Directory with experience and interest in working with schools and children.